damsaddam/Hotel-Inventory-App/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Notes
-1. title:string is a property.
-2. Stop the server: ctrl + c.
+1. Stop the server: ctrl + c.

 ## The important command
 1. ng g m [name]  --route=[name]  --routing --module=[root name]  => create the components, the module, a routing, and the lazy loading as well